Once logged into Kinja, open the compose editor by clicking the User Menu at the top right of the page, then select Compose post.

 Once you've completed writing and styling your post, you can choose when you want to publish your post at the left side of the compose window by clicking the clock icon.
 Your post will publish at the current time by default, however you can schedule it by selecting any time in the future.
 After entering the desired publish time, save the post as public.
 This will cause the post to appear on your chosen blog and the specified time.

 Beside the clock icon is the Add tags field, which allows you to add tags to the post.
 Adding tags will make your posts easier to find by other members of the Kinja community, including the editorial staff of Gawker Media's blogs.
 If a editor likes your post, they may share it to the front page of their blog!

-The editor defaults to Save as private which will keep your post drafted until you edit publish it by selecting Save as public from the save button's additional options.
+The editor defaults to Save to Drafts which will keep your post drafted until you edit publish it by selecting Publish from the save button's additional options.